zoracreates/fictionalcolor/src/work/2021-hilr-community-website.md

 The original page consisted of two columns of text, with little use of headings and poor scannability.
 I used accordions to divide the page into different help topics and increase scannability.

-{% image "./src/images/work/2021-hilr/tech-help.png", "Wireframes for the new Tech Help pages." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-hilr/tech-help.png", "Wireframes for the new Tech Help pages." %}</div>
-{% image  "./src/images/work/2021-hilr/zoom-help.png", "Old Zoom help page and wireframe for the new Zoom help page." %}
+<div class="image-wrapper">{% image  "./src/images/work/2021-hilr/zoom-help.png", "Old Zoom help page and wireframe for the new Zoom help page." %}</div>

 #### To better understand goals for the Homepage, I did a live sketching session using InVision Freehand, during which I asked about their needs.
 Because the community site was private, members did not get to it through organic search.